armory/docs/content/en/docs/installation/system-requirements.md

 You install Armory Enterprise using the Armory Operator (a Kubernetes operator), which has the following requirements:

-- You must be able to apply Kubernetes manifests, either directly using `kubectl` commands from your machine or another method.
+- You must be able to apply Kubernetes manifests and CRDs, either directly using `kubectl` commands from your machine or another method.
 - By default, the Operator pulls images from a public registry.
 If you cannot pull images from public registries, see {{< linkWithTitle "ag-operator.md" >}}.

 Note that Armory does not produce marketplace specific images that can be used by different certified Kubernetes offerings.